isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 ```
 to run the discover and process workflow for _all_ months.
 Note, however, running this without failing also requires `ecs.volumeSize` can handle the workload of however many tasks could be running on a single ECS instance.
   * Without extensive testing, I found running 2 years worth of collections can be run safely on 3 instances - each having 150GB for Docker - running
-* Start the `GenerateCollectionsTriggerWorkflows` workflow (to be renamed as it doesn't create collections or rules)
+* Start the `GenerateCollectionsTriggerWorkflows` workflow.
+At the moment you can do this by running `node spec/test.js`

 ## Why?